 Why we decided to make our 9-day-fortnight permanent

-Deciding whether we would keep the 9-day-fortnight or not wasn’t done on a whim, and we made data-based decisions to ensure that this was both beneficial for the team and the business.
+Deciding whether we would keep the 9-day-fortnight as part of our flexible working arrangements wasn’t done on a whim, and we made data-based decisions to ensure that this was both beneficial for the team and the business.

 Here are the key metrics we decided to keep an eye on: